Sairyss/domain-driven-hexagon/README.md

 - Ports can be created to abstract side effects like I/O operations and database access, technology details, invasive libraries, legacy code etc. from the Domain.
 - By abstracting side effects, you can test your application logic in isolation by [mocking](https://en.wikipedia.org/wiki/Mock_object) the implementation.
 This can be useful for [unit testing](https://en.wikipedia.org/wiki/Unit_testing).
 - Ports should be created to fit the Domain needs, not simply mimic the tools APIs.
 - Mock implementations can be passed to ports while testing.
-Mocking makes your tests faster and independent from the environment.
+Mocking makes your tests faster and independent of the environment.
 - Abstraction provided by ports can be used to inject different implementations to a port if needed ([polymorphism](<https://en.wikipedia.org/wiki/Polymorphism_(computer_science)>)).
 - When designing ports, remember the [Interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle).
-Split large interfaces into a smaller ones when it makes sense, but also keep in mind to not overdo it when not necessary.
+Split large interfaces into smaller ones when it makes sense, but also keep in mind to not overdo it when not necessary.
 - Ports can also help to delay decisions.
-The Domain layer can be implemented even before deciding what technologies (frameworks, databases etc) will be used.
+The Domain layer can be implemented even before deciding what technologies (frameworks, databases etc.) will be used.

 **Note**: since most ports implementations are injected and executed in application service, Application Layer can be a good place to keep those ports.
 But there are times when the Domain Layer's business logic depends on executing some external resource, in such cases those ports can be put in a Domain Layer.